onfido/onfido-android-sdk/README.md

 **Errors**

-The Face step can be configured to allow for either a photo or video flow.
-A custom flow **cannot** contain both the photo and video variants of the face capture.
-If both types of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"Custom flow cannot contain both video and photo variants of face capture"`.
+The Face step can be configured to allow only for one variant.
+A custom flow **cannot** contain multiple variants of the face capture.
+If more than one type of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"You are not allowed to define more than one FaceCaptureVariant in a flow."`.

+#### Proof of address step

+In the Proof of Address step, a user picks the issuing country and type of document that proves their address before capturing the document with their phone camera or uploading it.

 #### Finish step

 The final screen displays a completion message to the user and signals the end of the flow.
 This is an optional screen.

-#### Enabling NFC extraction (beta)
+#### Enabling NFC extraction

 Some passports and ID cards contain a chip which can be accessed using NFC.
 The SDK provides a set of screens to extract the information contained in the chip to verify the original document is present.